Analysis of the anomalous quartic $WWWW$ couplings at the LHeC and the FCC-he: Introduction

 Because of high background arising from QCD interactions, $pp$ colliders such as LHC may not be convenient for the precise measurements.
-A cleaner environment compared to the LHC can provide with $ep$ colliders.
+In this regard, \textit{ep} colliders offer a cleaner environment than LHC.
 Therefore, new physics beyond the SM can be examined with $ep$ colliders with high center-of-mass energy and high luminosity.
-The Large Hadron electron Collider (LHeC) \cite{lhec} and Future Circular Collider-hadron electron (FCC-he) \cite{fcc} are planned for the new generation $ep$ colliders in the near future projects.
+The Large Hadron electron Collider (LHeC) \cite{lhec,lhec1,lhec2,lhec3,lhec4,lhec5} and Future Circular Collider-hadron electron (FCC-he) \cite{fcc,fcc1,fcc2} are planned for the new generation $ep$ colliders in the near future projects.
 The future $ep$ colliders are considered to produce electron-proton collisions at center-of-mass energies from 1.30 TeV to 10 TeV.

 This study presents a research on di-boson production through discovering the potential of measuring $W^{+}W^{-}$ final state with full leptonic decay and semileptonic decay channels at 1.30,1.98 TeV LHeC and 7.07,10 TeV FCC-he and examining the anomalous quartic $WWWW$ coupling.
+The values of $\sqrt{s}$ and $L_{int}$ used in the calculations are a little different from the ones in the FCC-CDR \cite{fcc1,fcc2}.
+On the other hand, the simulations have been done with the values given in Ref. \cite{fcc}.

 The remaining part of the study is planned as follows: in the following Section, the cross sections of the process $ep \rightarrow \nu_{e}W^{+}W^{-} j$ at the LHeC and the FCC-he are obtained.
-We focus model independent sensitivity estimates on the anomalous quartic $WWWW$ couplings in Section III.
+We focus on model independent sensitivity estimates on the anomalous quartic $WWWW$ couplings in Section III.
 Conclusions are discussed in Section 4.